RedHat-Middleware-Workshops/cloud-native-workshop-v2m4-guides/event-driven-services.md

     }
 ~~~

-The `sendOrder` method is quite simple, it takes the Order POJO as a param and serializes that into JSON to send over the `KafkaTopic`.
+The `sendOrder()` method is quite simple, it takes the Order POJO as a param and serializes that into JSON to send over the Kafka topic.

+* Replace the empty `sendOrder()` method with this code:

 ~~~java
     private void sendOrder(Order order, String cartId) {